Bagan Dalam

-Bagan Dalam is a suburb within the town of Butterworth, Penang, Malaysia.
+Bagan Dalam is a residential neighbourhood within the city of Seberang Perai in the Malaysian state of Penang.
 The place is named after Kampung Bagan Dalam which is a village situated within the core of the same area.
 Bagan Dalam means "inner jetty" in the Malay language.
 It is located near the Butterworth Wharves, also known as Dermaga Dalam in the Malay language.
 Bagan Dalam is connected to Perai, a major industrial area in the Seberang Perai region over the Perai River by the Prai River Bridge and the older Tunku Abdul Rahman Bridge.

 Transportation

 Bagan Dalam has major transportation hubs in Butterworth, Penang (Seberang Perai at a larger extent) such as the Penang Sentral which is integrated with Butterworth railway station and the Sultan Abdul Halim Ferry Terminal.

 Demographics

 According to the voter statistics released by the Election Commission of Malaysia (EC), of the total 18,613 voters, 51% are Chinese, followed by 25% Malay and 24% Indian.